Axiologic/swarm-engine/README.markdown

 For security and code quality reasons all the integration here and releases will be performed manually by a very small core of developers (Sinica and Cosmin)!

+The main releases will be merged periodically here, the active developement stays here:  https://github.com/PrivateSky/privatesky

+The documentation is not ready for public but if you want access,please send an email to abss@axiologic.ro

+Current Release: 0.1.0 (Unstable)